demystifyfp/demystifyfp/content/clojure/marketplace-middleware/ranging-items-in-marketplaces.md

 > Note: This kind of nested data transformation can also be acheieved using [XML Zippers](https://ravi.pckl.me/short/functional-xml-editing-using-zippers-in-clojure) or [Meander](https://github.com/noprompt/meander).

 The last multimethod that we need to define is `process`.
-To begin with let's throw an exception from this implementation to begin with.
+To begin with let's throw an exception in the implementation.

 ```clojure
 ; src/wheel/middleware/ranging.clj